ministryofjustice/security-guidance/policies/patch-management-guide.md

 | Medium (2) | 28 days after vulnerability alert released | 28 days after vulnerability alert released | Informational: Configurations that you could optimise, or information that you may find useful. |
 | Low (1) | Next scheduled system upgrade (not to exceed 90 days) | Next scheduled system upgrade (not to exceed 90 days) | N/A |
 | Positive (0) | N/A | N/A | Positive: Site configurations that conform to best practices. |

+## Patch management processes

+There are two patching and change management approaches in the MoJ:

+1. Infrastructure and services provided by a Managed Service Provider (MSP)

+Where services and infrastructure are provided by MSPs, the vendor is normally responsible for developing and implementing patches to identified vulnerabilities.
+Patches or a workaround must be provided by vendors to ensure the MoJ is able to meet the SLAs for implementing patches.
+If this is not possible, vendors must provide an indication that the patch/workaround cannot be made available within the timescale mandated for addressing the vulnerability.
+This must be escalated to the Risk Advisor team for acceptance, transfer, mitigation or avoidance.

+Any patches to be deployed must go through the approval process, outlined in the diagram below, and the changes recorded in the Service Management Tool.

+GRAPHIC

+2. Services and applications developed by MoJ in-house project teams

+Where services and applications are developed by the MoJ in-house project teams, patching and change management is managed on a project by project basis.
+Changes are identified through research and scanning which identifies operating and security issues.
+A ticket will be created detailing the change required and the project manager will determine how and when to implement the change based on the security risk rating.
+The patch review and approval is undertaken within the project team.

+If changes are urgent because a major security risk has been identified, the product, system, or service owner will ask a developer to investigate and if possible create and implement a patch quickly.
+If the issue is more complex, Technical Architects, Security Architects and the Cyber Assistance Team may need to assist in the development of appropriate remediation plans.

+Patches must be implemented according to the SLAs in this guide.
+If this is not possible, the project team must provide an indication that the patch/workaround cannot be implemented within the timescale mandated for addressing the vulnerability.
+This must be escalated to the Risk Advisor Team for acceptance, transfer, mitigation or avoidance.

+## Removal of equipment

+The removal of any IT equipment or software, must be managed as part of the MoJ’s change process outlined above in the Patch Management Process section.
+Before the removal of any IT equipment, a Business Impact Assessment must be conducted and the business process owner consulted.
+The removal of IT equipment may fall under the emergency and major change process.

+## Patching exemptions

+In exceptional cases where patching of systems is not possible, other mitigations (such as logical separation) must be identified and evaluated for efficacy prior to enablement.
+The circumstances must be discussed with the affected Information Asset Owners (IAO) and System Owners.
+If the IAOs agree with the deviation, System Owners must request formal approval by the Senior Information Risk Owner (SIRO) for the exemption.
+Approval must be sought and obtained within a comparable timescale to applying a patch.
+If a critical patch cannot be applied, the approval to be exempt must be obtained within the same number of days allowed for applying a critical patch.

+## Contact details

+Contact the Cyber the Assistance Team for advice on scanning and patching – [CyberConsultancy@digital.justice.gov.uk](CyberConsultancy@digital.justice.gov.uk)

+Contact the Operational Security Team to be added to the MoJ Web Check account – [Operationalsecurityteam@justice.gov.uk](Operationalsecurityteam@justice.gov.uk)